 Methodology

-We dished out more than 35 pairs of gloves and mittens sold at REI to a cadre of trusty testers, who spent two seasons using them as much as possible.
-We asked them to push each pair of gloves and mittens to its limits, using it in as many conditions as possible and doing as many different things as co-op members do: ice climbing, resort and backcountry skiing, shoveling the driveway, winter camping, biking to work and more.
+Over the past four seasons, we sent out more than 40 pairs of gloves and mittens sold at REI to a cadre of trusty members to test and use as much as possible.
+We asked our crew to use it in as many conditions as possible and doing as many different things as co-op members do: ice climbing, resort and backcountry skiing, shoveling the driveway, winter camping, biking to work and more.

 After ample use, those testers collected their thoughts and graded each glove on its warmth, dexterity, durability, comfort and features.
 Those scores were tallied up and averaged; the top performers in each category are represented in this guide, as well as a handful of next-bests.